... but her brain has moved on. Why? Been there, seen that.

 How to cure gaps across the enterprise where integrations and automations should be?
-By turning business-process flows into immediately-executable software automation code ─ a fix we named Integration as a Self-Service.™ Kapow Software provided the technology; bVIVID wrote the white paper.
+By turning business-process flows into immediately executable software automation code ─ a fix we named Integration as a Self-Service™ in a white paper we wrote for the "fixer," Kapow Software.

 Replacing its high-protein claim with an appeal to heart health has paid off for Planters, a unit of Kraft Heinz.
 Still, "healthy" is no golden ticket, says market-research firm IRI in a white paper for food marketers written by bVIVID.
 Long term, it says, discrete nutritional claims like “low sodium” will eclipse “healthy.”

 WE'LL TAKE THE STAIN.
 YOU KEEP THE SHIRT.

 But first you'll have to find Carbona at the sprawling Housewares Show.
 To lure reporters, we sent each an opulent white shirt ─ Gucci for women, Brioni for men ─ correctly sized and pristine but for a tragic wine stain.
 “Join Carbona at booth 910," our note read.
 "We’ll take the stain, you keep the shirt.”
 They lined up.

 "FORE," SHMORE.
 WE HAVE LIFTOFF!

 How did we get Newsweek to cover the launch of Wilson's Ultra 500 golf ball?
 We looked for vivid and found it in the ball's designers: former aerospace engineers whose love of golf led them to Wilson.
 Rocket scientists using their genius to help fellow golfers save some strokes; that's a hook we'll gladly take!